Linear maps between left modules over rings

 linear map¶

-between left modules is a map f
+between left modules is a map f with

 the following properties: